 Q: I’m thinking about applying to be a Pioneer or Satellite Member and I have questions about something on this page (or anywhere on this website), what do I do to get clarification?

 Please email us at ONECOMMUNITYGLOBAL@GMAIL.COM!
 We are happy to answer any question you may have and every question we get is integrated into this website to further improve it as a resource.

-Q: How will these policies and procedures translate onto the property?
+Q: How will these policies and procedures translate when moving onto the property?

 Q: Why are tangible contribution hours so low?

-Tangible contribution requirements are low because they are minimums and mandatory.
-It is also because we want anyone to be able to participate as a Pioneer Member with us and we respect that our 100% unpaid and volunteer staff has a diversity of other requirements on their time also.
-Everyone contributes what they can, which amounts to 20-40 consistent hours every week for some team members and the minimum of 5 consistent hours for others.
-Once Pioneers arrive on the property each individual Pioneer will contribute 40 hours to the maintenance and evolution of One Community.
+Tangible contribution requirements are low because we respect the time of our 100% unpaid and volunteer staff.
+Everyone contributes more if they can, which amounts to 20-40 consistent hours every week for some team members and the minimum of 5 consistent hours for others.
+Once Pioneers arrive on the property, each individual Pioneer will contribute 40 hours to the maintenance and evolution of One Community.

 Q: What are the specific policies and procedures in relation to the calls?